 The Board Committees delegate several roles and responsibilities to various Management Committees and individuals within the Company.
-The various Management / Functional Committees are outlined below.
+The various Management Committees are outlined below.
 The composition, objectives and responsibilities of these Committees are clearly defined and documented.
-Terms of Reference are subject to approval by the Board or relevant Board Committee.
-In addition to such Committees, the Company has several working groups (e.g., Hedge Working Group and Protection & Resilience Working Group) and steering boards (e.g., Information Security Steering Board) to help facilitate collaboration and information sharing on key topics across the business.
+Terms of Reference are

-Committee Responsibilities Hedge Committee The Hedge Committee has oversight responsibility over the hedging programme which is a key risk mitigation activity.
+Committee Responsibilities Investment Management & Hedge Committee ('IMHCo') The IMHCo is responsible for providing oversight on the Company's investment activities and has oversight responsibility over the hedging programme which is a key risk mitigation activity.
 The Committee defines trading limits and the framework and infrastructure for hedging systems and determines related project priorities.
-Model Change & Reserve Committee The MCRC is the Company's governing body for models, reserves, assumptions and parameters and covers all models developed by the Company as defined in its Terms of Reference. ('MCRC') The MCRC also fulfils the role of an Independent Validation Unit ('IVU') for the validation of the Internal Model (see Section B.3.3 for further details).
+Model Change & Reserve Committee ('MCRC') The MCRC is the Company's governing body for models, reserves, assumptions and parameters and covers all models developed by the Company as defined in its Terms of Reference.
+The MCRC also fulfils the role of an Independent Validation Unit ('IVU') for the validation of the Internal Model (see Section B.3.3 for further details).
 Product Approval & Oversight Committee ('PAOC') It is the responsibility of the PAOC to provide formal approval of new products and product amendments such as re-pricing.
 It aims to ensure products approved are consistent with Allianz Group and AGL targets and strategic objectives, monitors product performance and regularly reviews products to ensure they continue to meet their goals.
 Management Risk Committee ('RiCo') The RiCo is responsible for the oversight of the risk management process of the Company ensuring its operations are in line with the Board approved Risk Policy and Risk Appetite Statement.
 It monitors the Company's risk profile and availability of capital in order to maintain an adequate relationship between return and risk.
-It is responsible for monitoring of the integrated risk and control system.
+It is responsible for monitoring of the internal control system.
 Furthermore, it is responsible for recommending and coordinating measures to mitigate material risks.
-Integrity Committee The Integrity Committee coordinates activities concerning fraud prevention, detection and response, with a core focus on internal fraud and handling of whistle-blower complaints.
-Investment Committee The Investment Committee is responsible for providing oversight on the Company's investment activities.
+Integrity Committee The Integrity Committee coordinates activities concerning fraud prevention, detection and response, with a core focus on internal fraud, conduct standard breaches, anti-trust cases, corruption, and the handling of whistle-blower complaints.